duplocloud/docs/faq.md

 No. DuploCloud is a self-hosted solution deployed within the customer's cloud account.
 This hosted solution provides the customer with a SaaS-like experience.
 If the customer desires, DuploCloud can provide a fully managed service to maintain uptime, provide updates, and supply ongoing support.

+### What is DuploCloud?

+DuploCloud is a technology startup that collaborates with Company A, offering a self-hosted solution that enables a SaaS-like experience for managing cloud infrastructure.
+It supports a wide range of public cloud providers including Amazon AWS, Microsoft Azure, Google Cloud, and On-Premises environments.

 ### What happens during the DuploCloud onboarding process?

 1. DuploCloud creates a private Slack channel so your organization can communicate directly with the DuploCloud Support Staff to resolve any issues and answer questions during the onboarding process.